Basic information on charging eneloops.

 mA is the unit (milli Ampere) used for the charging current, which you can compare to "the speed of charging".
 How higher the mA how faster a battery is charging. mA is also used for the discharging current.

 mAh stands for milli Ampere hour.
-This refers to the amount of energy (charge) that a battery contains.
+This refers to the amount of energy (capacity/charge) that a battery contains.
 On every eneloop there is a mAh number written.
-This is the total energy/charge the battery can contain.
+This is the total capacity the battery can contain.

 What is the difference between mA and mAh and how do they work?

 Let`s take a standard eneloop with a capacity of 1900mAh.
 When you have a charger that uses a charge current of 100mA, the battery will be fully charged in 19 hours.
 19 hours of 100mA = 19*100=1900mAh

 This is an simple way of explaining, but not really the way mAh actually works.